Note: This post has been updated for 2020.

 If you want to use your employer brand to improve employees’ experience as well as attract new talent, Green is an outstanding source of info.

 Charlotte Hågård has 25 years’ experience in employer branding and related topics.
 As a member of LinkedIn’s invitation-only Top Influencer Group, she’s also connected to a wide range of professionals in the recruiting and employer branding sphere.
 Her flexibility in focusing on both employer and candidate branding gives her a 360-degree view of the field that can be invaluable for employers seeking to understand how value branding works as a means of communication with candidates.

-Noelle Holdsworth is an employer brand manager at T-Mobile, where she “gets energized by enhancing experiences for candidates and employers,” she writes.
-Her work with T-Mobile has helped the company build and maintain a consistent, organization-wide approach to employer branding and to identify and track the necessary metrics to understand its success.
-She’s a busy contributor to LinkedIn, posting a series of useful articles on recruiting, employer branding and how to engage productively with the work world.
+Noelle Holdsworth is the North American director of talent acquisition, sourcing, and recruitment at Sutherland.
+Prior to that, she was an employer brand manager at T-Mobile, where she helped build and maintain a consistent, organization-wide approach to employer branding, and to identify and track the necessary metrics to understand its success.
+She’s a busy contributor to LinkedIn, posting a series of useful articles on recruiting, employer branding, and how to engage productively with the work world.

-Alyssa Krane is chief talent strategist at Powerhouse Talent, Inc. With over 18 years’ experience, Krane has been featured in Forbes, Fast Company, Money Magazine and similar publications.
+Alyssa Krane is chief talent strategist at Powerhouse Talent, Inc. With over 18 years’ experience, Krane has been featured in Forbes, Fast Company, Money, and similar publications.

 On LinkedIn, Krane contributes to the conversation by publishing articles on the how-to aspects of employment branding.
 Her work focuses on concrete tips like how to build a careers website or page that puts your employer value proposition front and center for top talent.